 - Licensed-Exempt Family Child Care Providers (includes Relative and Non-Relative Providers)

-CCAP Required Training Information-NEW Updates as of March 15th click here
+CCAP Required Training Information- Updates as of March 15th click here

 IDHS CCAP Required Training Information Announcement as March 30th- English click here